ddev/ddev/docs/content/users/install/performance.md

     * **It may not be the right choice for every project.**<br>
     Filesystem consistency has been excellent with Mutagen, but performance is its specialty.
 If consistency is your highest priority, then there are reasons to be cautious.
 Two-way sync is a very difficult computational problem, and problems *may* surface.
+    * **The initial sync takes longer.**<br>
-    * **Sync time should not be enormous**: For most projects the initial first-time Mutagen sync of a project is no more than 30 seconds, and subsequent starts take 10 seconds or less.
+      For most projects, the first-time Mutagen sync of a project takes no more than 30 seconds, and subsequent starts take 10 seconds or less.
 If your project is taking a long time to sync, especially after the initial sync, see [Advanced Configuration](#advanced-mutagen-configuration-options) below to figure out what's taking time and how to bind-mount it.
     * **Reset if you change `mutagen.yml`.**<br>
     If you take control of the `mutagen.yml` file and make changes to it, run `ddev mutagen reset` after making changes.
     * **Avoid file changes when DDEV is stopped.**<br>